-Exercise 1.2 Can you figure out why this definition doesn't match the usual meaning of "word" before reading Section 1.3?
+Exercise 2: Can you figure out why this definition doesn't match the usual meaning of 'word' before reading section 1.3?
 Try to think of English words or expressions which are counterexamples.

-Before we do that, however, let's look at basic design of language, in order to understand the central role that words play every day in the dance of communication.
+Before we do that, however, let's look at basic design of language, in order to understand the central role that words play everyday in the dance of communication.

-1.2 Language Is a Secret Decoder Ring
+1.2 Language is a secret decoder ring

-Language lets us see into other people's minds, and lets other people see into ours.
+What language does is let us see into other people's minds.
 If we speak the same language, then just by talking, I can cause you to have an idea that I have had, or at least a close approximation of it.
 If we speak different languages, no amount of talking will let me share my idea with you.
 It's as if learning a language is like getting a secret decoder ring that lets you encrypt thoughts and feelings and transmit them to someone with the same decoder ring.
 What's especially great about this encryption device that we all carry around in our heads is that it's more or less automatic.
 You don't (usually) have to consciously identify and match up the symbols (the spoken words) to the ideas; it happens automatically, both on the sending end and the receiving end.

-Consider the stick figures modeling the communication process in Figure 1.1.
-The skirted figure has an idea to communicate (panel 1).
-She encodes it into a linguistic form (panel 2) - ultimately, a string of instructions transmitted by her nerves to her vocal cords, lips, and tongue - and creates some sound waves (panel 3).
-The stick figure she's talking to hears the sound waves (panel 3), translates them back into an abstract linguistic form (panel 4), and ultimately, back into the idea (panel 5).
+Consider the stick figures modeling the communication process in Figure 1.
+The skirted figure has an idea to communicate.
+She encodes it into a linguistic form - ultimately, a string of instructions to her vocal cords, lips, and tongue - and creates some sound waves.
+The stick figure she's talking to hears the sound waves, translates them back into an abstract linguistic form, and ultimately, back into the idea.